 The Celino South Beach in Miami

-Paying tribute to 1940s Miami, the Celino is the newest hotel to open on South Beach’s iconic Ocean Drive.
+Paying tribute to 1940s Miami, The Celino is located on South Beach’s iconic Ocean Drive.
 Everything from the staff’s sequined birds of paradise dresses to the chic Art Deco bar will have you feeling like you’ve stepped back in time to Miami’s golden days.
 Modern touches are woven into the vintage-style space thanks to loft-like rooms and swanky restaurants and bars helmed by Toronto’s “King of Clubs,” Charles Khabouth.
-Most of the hotels lining the beach boast pools, but this one is a bit special.
+While most of the hotels lining the beach boast pools, this one is special.
 Head to the rooftop and you’ll come across one of the Celino’s stand-out features: a glass-bottom pool overlooking the Atlantic.